AlejandroFuentePinero/job-intelligence-engine/docs/PROJECT_PLAN.md

 Competitiveness is naturally computed from job-level scores.
 A standalone model duplicates logic and dilutes narrative clarity.

-### ❌ Hiring Intensity as a Modelling Component
-**Why:**
-Meaningless without temporal data.
-Better treated as a simple descriptive dashboard panel only.

 ### ❌ Job Density Maps as Core Analysis
 **Why:**
 Descriptive but not decision-driving.
 Unnecessary for the individual-focused narrative.

-### ❌ Industry Opportunity Gap as a Predictive Model
-**Why:**
-Without skill supply/demand temporal data, it can be misleading.
-Works best as a visualization, not as a model.

-### ❌ Any Kind of Forecasting
-**Why:**
-The dataset lacks timestamps.
-Forecasting would be statistically dishonest and misleading.

 ---